The Two Weight Inequality for the Hilbert Transform: A Primer: Global to Local Reduction

 Thus, the main technical result is as below; it immediately supplies our main theorem.

 \begin{theorem} There holds

 The same inequality holds for the dual form $ B ^{\textup{below}} (f,g) $. \end{theorem}

-In the remainder of this section is devoted to a reduction of the global Theorem~\ref{t:above} to a local estimate described in Theorem~\ref{t:aboveCorona}.
-In the local estimate, the function $ f$ is more structured in that it has bounded averages on a fixed interval, and the pair of functions $ f,g$ are more structured in that their Haar supports avoid intervals that strongly violate the energy inequality, in the following sense.
+The remainder of this section is devoted to a reduction of the global Theorem~\ref{t:above} to a local estimate described in \S\ref{s:stop}.
+In the local estimate, the function $ f$ is more structured in that it has bounded averages on a fixed interval, and the pair of functions $ f,g$ are more structured in that their Haar supports avoid intervals that strongly violate the energy inequality.
+Still the argument to control this term requires a subtle recursion.

-The decomposition of the triangular form begins with the selection of stopping data.
 We construct stopping data, which accomplishes two ends, in that it will control certain telescoping sums of martingale differences of $ f$, and that it controls certain degeneracies in an energy estimate on the weights.